 Please direct all inquiries to The Bieler Press.
 The Bieler Press Catalogue is available in PDF form.
 This provides information on most currently available Bieler Press books, chapbooks, and broadsides (including currently in-print titles produced for other publishers and available direct from the Press).

+Items can be purchased via check or PayPal (PayPal payment address is our email address).
 California state tax applies to in-state purchases.
 There are no shipping charges on prepaid orders (US only) on Bieler Press limited edition book titles.
 Institutional collections are eligible for a 10 percent discount (does not apply to listed titles released by other publishers).

 Ted Kooser has recently served two consecutive terms as U.S. Poet Laureate and was winner of the 2005 Pulitzer Prize in Poetry.